 Finally melt some dipping chocolate in a double boiler and using a small fork to support them, carefully dip your patties into the melted chocolate.

 Hold them over the chocolate until they've almost stopped dripping, then set them on a pan to dry and firm.
 Enjoy!

 First, make your candy corn dough (fondant) by following the homemade candy corn recipe instructions above.
 Once you've learned how to make candy corn, you'll find other uses for the fondant.

 The fondant-like dough when colored orange is great for hand molding into tiny Halloween pumpkin candies that can be used for decorating cakes, cupcakes, desserts, or for simply eating on their own.

 Save a tiny bit of the dough and color it green for shaping the stems.
 Shape the pumpkin's side ridges with a table knife.
 The tiny candy pumpkins are perfect for decorating a Halloween cake.

-Candy corn is said to have been invented in the United States by George Renninger in the 1880s, and it was all originally made by hand.
-Nowadays, it is mass produced by Jelly Belly® using a recipe unchanged since about 1900.
+The beloved confection is said to have been invented in the United States by George Renninger in the 1880s, and it was all originally made by hand.
+Nowadays, it's mass produced by Jelly Belly® using a recipe unchanged since about 1900.

 Making your own candy corn isn't only about creating a tasty treat; it's about keeping tradition alive, and it's the satisfaction of making a unique confectionery treat from scratch.
 Your family and friends will be absolutely amazed that you made it yourself, so make plenty and get ready for the compliments.

 Thanks to this homemade candy corn recipe, you can enjoy this unique confection the year-round, at other holiday times too.
 You've only to change the kernel colors to suit the special occasion.
 It's certain to become a tradition at your house.